TokyoWarfare/Osmo-GPS-Controller-Extended/README.md

 ## Reference Documents

-For a more comprehensive understanding of the project, refer to the following documents:
+For a more comprehensive understanding of the demo, refer to the following documents:

 * **Q&A**: [FAQ_for_this_demo](docs/Q&A.md)